 - How common is abuse in teen relationships?

-- There’s good news and bad news when it comes to how common abuse is in teen relationships.
-The good news is that many teen relationships are not abusive and have the potential to be really healthy.
+- Generally speaking, many teen relationships are not abusive and have the potential to be really healthy.
 Unfortunately, we also know that abuse can and does happen in teen relationships, which means we need to take it seriously.
 Abuse can happen in boy-girl relationships, or in same sex couples (two boys dating or two girls dating), it can also happen between friends and family members.
-All forms of abuse are serious, but Teen Talk focuses mostly on abuse in romantic relationships.
+All forms of abuse are serious.
 If someone has been abused remember that it is never your fault.
-There are places you can call or go for help if you or someone you know is being abused: a school guidance counselor, trusted family member, teacher, friend, or a phone line like the Kids Help Phone (1-800-668-6868), or the Klinic Crisis Line (204-786-8686/1-888-322-3019).
+There are places you can call or go for help if you or someone you know is being abused: a school guidance counselor; trusted family member; teacher; friend; or a phone line like the Kids Help Phone (1-800-668-6868), or in Manitoba, the Klinic Crisis Line (204-786-8686/1-888-322-3019).

 - Why are people abusive to their partners?

-No one is born abusive, it’s a behaviour.
-That means if someone realizes they’ve acted abusively, it is possible for someone to change their behaviour.
+If someone realizes they’re acting abusively, it is possible for someone to change their behaviour.
 Changing abusive (or unhealthy) behaviour isn’t easy, but if people work at it and find support they can learn new and healthier ways of being in a relationship.
-If someone has used abuse they can talk about how they are feeling with a guidance counsellour, trusted family member, teacher, friend, or a phone line like the Kids Help Phone (1-800-668-6868), or the Klinic Crisis Line (204-786-8686/1-888-322-3019).
+If someone has used abuse they can talk about how they are feeling with a guidance counsellor, trusted family member, teacher, friend, or a phone line like the Kids Help Phone (1-800-668-6868), or in Manitoba, the Klinic Crisis Line (204-786-8686/1-888-322-3019).

 - How do you know if you are in an abusive relationship?

-- Some examples of abuse are really easy to spot, like physical abuse, most of us know it’s not ok to hit, shove, slap, or otherwise hurt a partner.
+Some examples of abuse are really easy to spot.
+For example, with physical abuse, most of us know it’s not ok to hit, shove, slap, or otherwise hurt a partner.
 But other forms of abuse can be harder to see like emotional or sexual abuse.
-We listed some of the ways abuse can happen in a relationship (to see more examples, check here)…
+We listed some of the ways abuse can happen in a relationship (to see more examples, scroll up to the top of this page)…

 - If you’re abused as a child, would you become abusive when you’re older?

 - When someone is abused as child, it can be very traumatic and affect them in a really big way.
-It’s never the child’s fault if they were abused, and it doesn’t mean they will automatically become abusive when they are older.
-In fact, a lot of people who experience abuse when they’re younger decide that they never want anyone else to be abused like they were.
-Some people who use abuse in relationships were abused when they were young, some weren’t, it depends on the person.
-It’s not an excuse for using abuse.
+One of the biggest impacts of growing up in an abusive household is that unhealthy relationships can be made to look normal.
+This is why it’s important for all of us to learn what a healthy relationship looks like so that we can all make healthy choices in our lives.
+It’s never a child’s fault if they were abused.
+In fact, many people who experience abuse when they’re younger decide that they never want anyone else to be abused like they were.

 - Is it possible to have a relationship without any form of abuse?